sandyavila/Virtual-Reality-/README.md

 In conclusion, the biggest lesson learned was that as the complexity in the algebra problem increased, the code development time also increased greatly and our initial concept of what a hard problem would be, became a bit ambitious.
 There is potential to leverage existing tools like Wolfram Alpha API to handle more of the mathematical processing.
 Performing tasks in a digital environment allows for an increased amount of data to be gathered, which can then be used in the measurement of performance.

 ## Future Discussion
+##### Things to add:
+ Difficulty modes/scaling, guidance/feedback mode, testing mode.
+More possible operations/complexity, application extension mode.
+Accessibility features, size scaling, visual and audio tools.
+Teacher/proctor analytics/controls
+##### How we would use the tool right now:
+ Check for understanding of basic equation manipulation.
+Test current hypotheses (Cognitive Load, Performance, Complexity), gauge further interest.
+##### How we would use the tool in the future:
+ Add research questions on how the tool helps students transfer knowledge through application.
+Can test use of learning versus testing modes.
+Can better reach all audiences that may have use of the tool.
+###### Future Research Question:
  Practical Application: How does VR help learners understand algebraic skills and their transfer between similar and distinct applications? (between classroom and practical applications)

 ## References